g0v-data/g0v-hackmd-archive/notes/07LyEBBiSYmV-Lplmqg0bg.md

 ---
-tags: Ukraine
+tags: Ukraine,
 ---

-# Documentary films about life under occupation and attacks on civilian infrastructure.
+# [Shared Note] Documentary films about life under occupation and attacks on civilian infrastructure.

 :::success
 The Reckoning Project